 When Mandela qualified as a lawyer, he set up his own law firm with his old friend Oliver Tambo.
 He began to get frustrated at the lack of progress against apartheid and became frustrated with the practice of non-violence.
 In 1956, along with other members of the ANC Executive Committee, Mandela was arrested for treason and was tried in 1958 in Pretoria.
 The chaotic proceedings dragged on until 1961 when all 156 defendants were innocent.
 After the trial, Mandela set out to work in organizing the ANC and declared his acceptance that the violence was an appropriate tool to challenge the government.

-In 1962 Mandela was arrested and sentenced to five years for abetment offences.
+In 1962 Mandela was arrested and sentenced to five years for abetment offenses.
 During his sentence, he was prosecuted in a case known as the ‘Rivonia Trial’ (1963-4), where Mandela, along with others, accused him of sabotage and conspiracy to overthrow the government.
-At the inauguration of the defence case, Mandela delivered his famous’ I am ready to die ‘speech, where he justified the ANC’s violent struggle and argued that a’ government that used force to support its rules Does The trial gained global attention and saw the world, as Mandela was convicted and sentenced to life imprisonment.
+At the inauguration of the defense case, Mandela delivered his famous’ I am ready to die ‘speech, where he justified the ANC’s violent struggle and argued that a’ government that used force to support its rules Does The trial gained global attention and saw the world, as Mandela was convicted and sentenced to life imprisonment.

 In 1964, Mandela began his sentence on Robben Island.
 He was placed there for 18 years and spent his evenings studying LLB with the University of London’s distance education program.
 He participated in hunger strikes, joined other political prisoners and received many official visitors including ministers and MPs from South Africa and abroad.
 In 1982 Mandela was transferred to Polesmoor Prison in Cape Town.
 In the world outside Mandela’s prison cell, the anti-apartheid movement was gaining popular support from all over the world.
 In the wake of growing violence and unrest in South Africa, negotiations for Mandela’s release began.

 In 1989 FW D. Clarke became President of South Africa and began releasing ANC political prisoners.
 Despite protests within his party, The Clerk went ahead with the talks and announced the release of Mandela in 1990.
 Upon release, Mandela continued his fight against apartheid and gained global support.
 In the first South African election where black people were given the right to vote, the ANC prevailed and elected Mandela as the first black president of South Africa.
 He led his country until his retirement in 1999, observing a transitional justice policy of truth and reconciliation.
 His involvement in international affairs continued until his death at the age of 95 on 5 December 2013.
-During his life, He received countless honours and awards in recognition of his fight against inequality and racism.
+During his life, He received countless honors and awards in recognition of his fight against inequality and racism.
 Mandela is a global symbol of democracy and justice.